ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 system or application trust anchors.

-1. The client MUST verify that the certificate contains the IP address of the designating Unencrypted Resolver in a subjectAltName extension.
+1. The client MUST verify that the certificate contains the IP address of the designating Unencrypted DNS Resolver in a subjectAltName extension.

-If these checks pass, the client SHOULD use the discovered Designated Resolver for any cases in which it would have otherwise used the Unencrypted Resolver.
+If these checks pass, the client SHOULD use the discovered Designated Resolver for any cases in which it would have otherwise used the Unencrypted DNS Resolver.

 If these checks fail, the client MUST NOT automatically use the discovered Designated Resolver.
-Additionally, the client SHOULD suppress any further queries for Designated Resolvers using this Unencrypted Resolver for the length of time indicated by the SVCB record's Time to Live (TTL).
+Additionally, the client SHOULD suppress any further queries for Designated Resolvers using this Unencrypted DNS Resolver for the length of time indicated by the SVCB record's Time to Live (TTL).

-If the Designated Resolver and the Unencrypted Resolver share an IP address, clients MAY choose to opportunistically use the Designated Resolver even without this certificate check ({{opportunistic}}).
+If the Designated Resolver and the Unencrypted DNS Resolver share an IP address, clients MAY choose to opportunistically use the Designated Resolver even without this certificate check ({{opportunistic}}).